artnoisenik/machinelee/docs/tools/associated-tools.md

 19. [**Prolog**](https://www.swi-prolog.org/): A logic programming language associated with artificial intelligence and computational linguistics.

 20. [**AutoML tools**](https://cloud.google.com/automl): Automated machine learning tools like Google's AutoML, AutoKeras, and others, which automate the process of selecting and tuning machine learning models.

+21. [**Hugging Face Spaces**](https://huggingface.co/spaces): A collection of Machine Learning based apps made by the Hugging Face community.